 Iowans for DC Statehood (4/9/19): Williamson wore a D.C. statehood pin.

 Shadow Politics (4/7/19): “That’s why we fought an American Revolution – the idea of ‘no taxation without representation.’
 Every person who lives in America and is a citizen of the United States should have a vote.
 Period.
 End of story.
 I think that when the Founders first drew all these plans, they did not foresee that there would be all these citizens living in the District of Columbia so I think those days are over, it’s a new time, and it’s a very vibrant and important place and every citizen there should have proper representation in Congress.”

 Washington Post (4/1/19): “Williamson supports statehood for Washington, D.C., she told The Post.”

 Andrew Yang (D)

-Yang2020.com: “Washington, DC, has a population larger than two states, and yet it is not considered a state.
+Official Campaign Website: “Washington, DC, has a population larger than two states, and yet it is not considered a state.
 This deprives residents of equal representation in the federal government, lacking both Representatives and Senators to promote their interests.
 And yet, they still pay taxes, truly being an example of taxation without representation.
 The residents of Washington, DC, should be afforded the same representation as other Americans, and it should be admitted as a State.
 To resolve any constitutional issues, an area of land containing the important federal buildings could be carved out and defined as the capital/Washington, DC.
 As President, I will… Work with Congress to admit Washington, DC, to the union as a state, with equal representation.”

 51for51 (6/9/19): “I totally do [support statehood].
 I am committed to doing everything possible to make sure that we can clear the path to statehood… We have to do everything possible to make sure you guys get the 51st state.”